Ghazni: History

 In 683, Arab armies brought Islam to the region.
-Yaqub Saffari from Zaranj conquered the city in the late 9th century.
+From 680 to 870, the Zunbils were present in the area, and at times had their capital in Ghazni.
+Yaqub Saffari from Zaranj conquered the Zunbils in the late 9th century.
 The Saffarids reduced the formerly Lawik dynasty to tributary status.
 In 962, the Turkic slave commander of the Samanid Empire, Alp-Tegin, attacked the city and besieged the Citadel of Ghazni for four months, wresting the city from Abu Bakr Lawik.
 Around 965, Abu Bakr Lawik recaptured Ghazni from Alp-Tegin's son, Abu Ishaq Ibrahim, forcing him to flee to Bukhara.
 However, this was not to last long because Abu Ishaq Ibrahim shortly returned to the town with Samanid aid, and took control of the town once again.
 For nearly two hundred years (977–1163), the city was the dazzling capital of the Ghaznavid Empire, which encompassed much of what is today Afghanistan, Turkmenistan, Pakistan, Eastern Iran and Rajasthan.
 The Ghaznavids took Islam to India and returned with fabulous riches looted from Hindu temples.
 Although the city was sacked in 1151 by the Ghorid Ala'uddin, it became their secondary capital in 1173, and subsequently flourished once again.
 Between 1215 and 1221, Ghazni was ruled by the Khwarezmid Empire, during which time it was destroyed by the Mongol armies of Genghis Khan's son Ögedei Khan.

 In the first decades of the 11th century, Ghazni was the most important center of Persian literature.
 This was the result of the cultural policy of Sultan Mahmud (reigned 998–1030), who assembled a circle of scholars, philosophers, and poets around his throne in support of his claim to royal status in Iran.

 The noted Moroccan travelling scholar, Ibn Battuta, visiting Ghazni in 1333, wrote:

 Tamerlanes's grandson, Pir Muhammad bin Djinhangir, became the governor of Ghazni (along with Kabul and Kandahar) in 1401.
 Babur conquered the region in 1504 and personally thought that Ghazni was "a mean place" and pondered why any of the princes of the region would make it their seat of government.
 Ghazni stayed under Mughal control until 1738 when Iranian ruler Nader Shah invaded the area.
 After Nader Shah's death, Ghazni became part of the Durrani empire.